Why sand cast clipper wheels and not clipper wheels made from

 hampered with any of the same tension problems of long grain

 aluminum.
 Cutting cast aluminum results in a much truer smoother

 cut than what you get with long grain aluminum plate.

-cast aluminum for all of these same reasons, but there is a problem,
+cast aluminum for the same reasons, but there is a problem,

-Andis and Oster clipper wheels are full of air bubbles.
+Andis and Oster clipper wheels are full of large air bubbles.
 These air

 bubbles in the cast aluminum makes the wheel lighter, but the

-random air bubbles also causes their clipper wheels to be
+random air bubbles also cause their clipper wheels to be more

 This works, but then when the wheel needs to be resurfaced again

-the aluminum is cut once again exposing more air bubble cavities.
+the aluminum is cut, exposing more large air bubble cavities.